 What is a Mortgage Note?

-There is often some confusion as to what a mortgage note (herein after referred to as simply a ‘note’) actually is.
-As a private lender, there are two parts to your investment; a promissory note, and a lien.
+There is often some confusion as to what a mortgage note or real estate note (herein after referred to as simply a ‘note’) actually is.
+In fact, there are two parts to what most people refer to as a note; a promissory note, and a lien.
 Both are equally as important, but serve very different purposes.

-The note is the contract between Borrower and Lender.
-It contains the terms of loan.
+The note contains the terms of loan.
 These terms will usually include:

 - The original loan amount